orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 ## Exploration and Discovery

-There is an ambiguity on where exactly one mentions the structure.
-Ambiguity arises from this ignorance of structure.
-Tolerence of ambiguity

 ##### Fidelity
 Fidelity becomes a story of trust [ref].
 If I assume its consistency, so I don't need to spend resources to check whether that's actually the case.
 Will something fail?
 That question is what fidelity means.
 Fidelity checking is a safety mechanism.